SirWaffle/Hallucinator/README.md

 ## Change list from original repository
 - many changes to make this script more friendly when launched from a seperate process ( ie, discord bot )
 - minor memory usage reductions
-- minor performance improvements
+- Performance improvements
 - can now generate fully deterministic images, although its slower and can't be used with pooling and other features
-- code refactoring
+- code refactoring - single script is now broken up into classes and multiple scripts, to reduce clutter when scripting more behaviors into generation ( still a work in progress )
 - various new commandline options
 - for users with low RAM GPU's desperate to get more resolution, there are options to force clip models to CPU or another GPU, much much slower but saves some VRAM
 - ability to write out / load in json configs for common sets of command line options, which can be overriden via commandline. nice to use for creating various sets of parameters for different generation techniques